cran-task-views/MetaAnalysis/MetaAnalysis.md

     `r pkg("metafor")`, `r pkg("metansue")`,
     `r pkg("rmeta")` and
     `r pkg("weightr")`.
-In addition to the standard funnel plots an enhanced funnel plot to assess the impact of extra evidence is available in `r pkg("extfunnel")`, a funnel plot for limit meta-analysis in `r pkg("metasens")`, and
+In addition to the standard funnel plots a funnel plot for
+    limit meta-analysis in `r pkg("metasens")`, and
     `r pkg("metaviz")` provides an extensive range of enhanced funnel plots and also facilities for their use in the